aduermael/docker/docker-init/README.md

 From within your Docker project, type `docker --help` or just `docker`. ("From within your project" means from the root directory or from any of its children)

-You'll see `status` and `up` listed under **Project Commands**.
+You'll see `compose` and `status` listed under **Project Commands**.
 It means that these commands have been defined in the scope of your project.

 You can see how it works if you open `dockerproject.lua` that's been created when calling `docker init`.